-If done with a high level of precision, gambling can be a source of extra income; you simply need to be good at statistics.
+If done with a high level of precision, gambling on real money blackjack can be a good source of extra income – you just need to be good at statistics.
 Once you strike the right balance, there is no doubt that casino gambling can be your gold mine.
-However, many players make the mistake of participating in a form of gambling without the knowledge of how it works.
-The end results can be disastrous so if you want to know more about online blackjack, let us explore this exciting game in more detail.
+However, many players make the mistake of gambling without any knowledge of how it works – and the end result can be disastrous.
+If you want to understand online blackjack, keep on reading to learn more about this exciting game.

-Blackjack is a lucrative form of gambling which unlike some games where you play against other players; here you play against the house or dealer.
-For some amateur gamblers, online blackjack is viewed as a game of sheer luck yet if you take the time to understand the rules of the game, the value of the cards and how you can statistically work out which cards will be dealt, your chances of mastering the game of blackjack can be very high.
+Blackjack is a lucrative form of gambling where you play against the house or dealer rather than against other players .
+Amateur gamblers sometimes see online blackjack as a game of sheer luck, but if you take the time to understand the rules of the game, the value of the cards and how you can statistically work out which cards will be dealt, your chances of mastering the game of blackjack can be very high.

-The exact year of when blackjack was discovered remains a huge mystery.
-All there are today are theories attempting to explain the origins of this game which has become commonly known as blackjack.
-The most common theory is an assumption that blackjack was invented by the Romans a few centuries ago.
-Another popular theory is that blackjack was discovered in France during the 18th century where it was known as “Vingt-et-Un’ which are the French words for “twenty and one”.
+The exact year when blackjack was invented remains a huge mystery.
+All we have today are theories attempting to explain the origins of the game.
+One of the most popular theories is that blackjack was invented by the Romans a few centuries ago.
+Another popular theory is that blackjack was invented in France during the 18th century, where it was known as “Vingt-et-Un’ — the French words for “twenty and one”.

-Blackjack is a card game which is available in most brick and mortar casinos worldwide as well as online.
+Blackjack is a card game available both online and in most brick and mortar casinos around the world.
 Over the last few years, many variations of this game have emerged yet the aim of the game is always the same.
-That is, the total mathematical equivalent of the cards dealt to a player must be as near as possible to 21 or ideally, at 21, and should also be closer to 21 than the dealer’s cards.
-Technically, a hand that’s over 21 is considered a bust and a player will lose their bet.
+That is, the total sum of all the cards dealt to a player must be as near as possible to 21 or ideally, at 21, and should also be closer to 21 than the dealer’s cards.
+Technically, a hand that’s over 21 is considered a bust and will cause a player to lose their bet.